MohdRas/docker-basics/README.md

 # Docker commands.
 - container and image
+  - a container live as long the process under it running.
+If no process or running process stopped, container will exit.
+      - "docker run ubuntu"
+      - As there is no process running inside the ubuntu container , it exited soon after start.
+      - "docker ps" won't show any container out of this ubuntu image.
   - container is a running environment(STATE) on local machine for an image.
   - all the environment stuffs ( virtual file system, environment config ) are provided by the container.
 Only images comes from the registry.
   - each container has a port.